Back to prior page Go to next page

 • mismatched library stock footage got added to pad the running time ... and save some production costs.

 A very common "how'd he do that" relates to our hero - after a lengthy brawl on a dusty western street, his hat, shirt and pants are covered with sweat and grime.
 Next scene - he's clean ... spotless ... grimeless.
-Must have had a clean shirt, pants and hat in his saddle bags.
+Must have had a clean shirt, pants, and hat in his saddle bags.

 Some specific continuity lapse examples:

 A B western chock full of boo boos and production sloppiness is the Buster Crabbe FRONTIER OUTLAWS (PRC, 1944), and I re-watched it while I was doing this webpage.
-It includes lots of wasted scenes to pad out the time and Crabbe even does a Mexican bandit impersonation (somewhat better than Tim McCoy, but still terrible).
+It includes lots of wasted scenes to pad out the time.
+Crabbe even does a Mexican bandit impersonation (somewhat better than Tim McCoy, but still terrible).
 FRONTIER OUTLAWS also includes an oft mentioned "ouch scene" - after relieving saloon owner and brains heavy Charlie King of a money bag, Buster exits out the saloon office window and cracks his head on the window frame.
-That wasn't the only "ouch scene" in Crabbe's PRC series - at the tail end of STAGECOACH OUTLAWS (PRC, 1945), Buster is carrying St. John and Fuzzy's head meets a door jam and you can hear him moan.
+That wasn't the only "ouch scene" in Crabbe's PRC series - at the tail end of STAGECOACH OUTLAWS (PRC, 1945), Buster is carrying Al 'Fuzzy' St. John and Fuzzy's head meets a door jam ... and you can hear him moan.
 No time or money for retakes at PRC.

 Monogram also had budgetary and time constraints which meant no retakes.
 Robert Emmett Tansey was the producer, director and did the story for the Trail Blazers' WESTWARD BOUND (Monogram, 1944).
 This Ken Maynard, Hoot Gibson and Bob Steele entry is fun to watch, but there is a noticeable lapse.
 In the rootin' tootin' finale, Hoot tosses dynamite sticks at the fleeing baddies.
 And he does this about a half-dozen times.
 If you watch closely, you can see the dynamite landing in the town street but the set explosions go off several feet away.
 As the dust and smoke from the blast dissipates, you can spot the pretend dynamite sticks still laying on the ground.
 And Bob Steele is hatless in his slugfest with Harry Woods.
-Then all of a sudden, Bob's hat is on ... then it's off.
+Then all of a sudden, Bob's hat is on ... then off.

 For those of you who might have read about some camera foulups in the Tex Ritter DOWN THE WYOMING TRAIL (Monogram, 1939), the answer is "Yup!".
 Purportedly, this was one of the more expensive Ritter oaters, with cast and crew on location in cold, snowy Wyoming.
 But cameraman Marcel Le Picard had problems and some of the chase/riding scenes across the snow are at an annoying "fast" and "jerky" speed.
 Back process screens were used for shots of the elk herds, and at the end, Tex is singing "There's A Valley In Wyoming" to heroine Mary Brodel with the snow and critters milling around behind them.
 Watch closely and you can see a 'blip' as the herd film ends and restarts over from scratch.
 It's easy to hit the DVD or VCR rewind and play buttons to view this over and over.

-Spelling Errors and Problematic Names.
+Spelling Errors and Problem Names.

 There were some performers whose names seemed to cause all kinds of spelling chaos in posters, lobby cards, pressbooks and film credits (if their names were printed or were listed in the film credits).